theNullP0inter/odinmcp/README.md

 - ~~**Authentication Enhancements:**
   Further improvements in auth processes and service integrations.~~
 - **Streaming Improvements:**
   Optimizing streaming capabilities for additional protocols and higher concurrency.
 - **OdinMCP Python Library:**
   Refactoring OdinMCP into its own client library to better abstract MCP complexities and simplify integrations.

 ## Contributing

 Contributions to Asgard are welcome!
 Please open issues, fork the repository, and submit pull requests to help improve functionality and performance.

+#### Developer Notes
+- Current implementation is a reference and will be refactored into a standalone library.
+- Strictly follows MCP spec for interoperability.
+- Contributions for new messaging patterns and features are welcome!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

 ## Acknowledgements